HugoDelval/nextcloud-automation/README.md

 # Here will go an example of the secret.yml file
 ```

 You can see in `ansible/playbooks/nextcloud/play.yml` that we're using an `ansible` user with root access through `sudo`.
-You can adapt this file if you choose to do differently.
-If you choose to stay with this setup then you need to create an `ansible` user on you server with sudo access like this (`/etc/sudoers`):
+You can adapt this file if you choose another setup.
+If you choose to stay with this, then you need to create an `ansible` user on you server with sudo access like this (`/etc/sudoers`):

 ```
 %sudo  ALL=(ALL) NOPASSWD:ALL